 - the eye coming into contact with substances that can irritate the conjunctiva, such as chlorinated water or shampoo, or a loose eyelash rubbing against the eye – this is known as irritant conjunctivitis

 Read more about the causes of conjunctivitis.

 Conjunctivitis often doesn't require treatment as the symptoms usually clear up within a couple of weeks.
-If treatment is thought necessary, the type of treatment will depend on the cause but in most cases antibiotic eye drops can be used to clear the infection.
+If treatment is necessary, the type of treatment will depend on the cause.
+In severe cases, antibiotic eye drops can be used to clear the infection.